JupiterOne/graph-jira/docs/jupiterone-io/graph-jira.md

 The integration is triggered by an event containing the information for a specific integration instance.

-Customers authorize access by creating a Jira user and providing the username and password (or [API token][2] when passwords require MFA) to JupiterOne for HTTP Basic Auth as described in the [Jira Security for Other Integrations][1] documentation.
+Customers authorize access to JupiterOne by creating a Jira user and providing the username and password (or [API token][2] when passwords require MFA) to JupiterOne for HTTP Basic Auth as described in the [Jira Security for Other Integrations][1] documentation.

-1. Create a Jira user for exclusive use of JupiterOne.
+1. Create a Jira user for exclusive use by JupiterOne.
+1. Authorize the user to read groups and users by granting the ["Browse Users" global permission][5].
+This allows JupiterOne to provide visibility into Jira access.
-1. Authorize browse access to specific projects and issues, using [group, project, role, and issue security features of Jira][3].
-Note that retricting to read-only access may require explicit removal of write permissions.
-Please see the Jira article on [How to Create a Read Only User][4];
+1. Authorize browse access to projects configured in JupiterOne.
+Use [group, project, role, and issue security features of Jira][3] to manage the user's access.
+Note that retricting to read-only access will require explicit removal of write permissions.
+Please see the Jira article on [How to Create a Read Only User][4].
+1. Authorize "Create Issues" permissions in projects that serve as JupiterOne Alert Rule action targets.
 1. Log in to Jira as the JupiterOne user and [create an API token][2].

 ## Entities